-If you look at the SERP for “merchant name + coupon” and you see the merchant’s competitors or results that just don’t fit the keywords, you could definitely benefit from 2-3 trusted affiliate partners bidding on TM+ terms.
-This will help to remove your competitors from the space, as well as those other entries that aren’t relevant.
-It’s all about complete coverage for the query your customers are using.
-You should always occupy the top spot as the merchant, but by working with affiliates, you can push other results off the first page, claiming the rest of the coveted first page spots for your brand.
+If you look at the SERP for “merchant name + coupon” and you see the merchant’s competitors or results that just don’t fit the keywords, you could definitely benefit from 1 or 2 trusted affiliate partners bidding on TM+ terms.
+This will help to cover your trade mark terms and squeeze your competitors from the space, as well as those other entries that aren’t relevant.

 John E. Rodriguez, Director of Business Development with Couponology.com says, “There are two types of online customers.
 There are the “shoppers” who are searching for information about the product they seek or possibly looking for the best promotion for that product regardless of the merchant offering it.
 Then there are the “ready to buy” consumers who are ready to make the purchase from their targeted advertiser”.